 What are some effective practices for reducing agricultural runoff to protect water quality?

-Implement buffer strips of vegetation along water bodies, practice cover cropping to improve soil health, rotate crops to enhance biodiversity, and use precision agriculture to apply fertilizers efficiently.
-Additionally, install rain gardens to absorb runoff and reduce pollutants entering waterways.
+Implement buffer strips of vegetation along water bodies.
+Practice cover cropping to improve soil health.
+Rotate crops to enhance biodiversity.
+Use precision agriculture to apply fertilizers efficiently.